trunk-io/plugins/contributing.md

 ## Overview

-This repository provides the default plugin loaded with the trunk CLI.
-This is managed through the following configuration in a user's trunk.yaml:
+We use this repository to provide our users with default linters and actions. trunk automatically adds the following to users' trunk.yaml:

 ```yaml
 plugins: